taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 **"Finished loading...'A Beginner's Guide to eSyrup: Introduction'; [Classification: *Unclassified*](https://en.wikipedia.org/wiki/Classified_information#Typical_classification_levels)."**

 **"eSyrup was first synthesized in the 2040s by researchers trying to directly interface silicon circuits with biological tissue.
 These researchers managed to create a [yeast](https://en.wikipedia.org/wiki/Yeast) mutant that, when cultured with [lactic acid bacteria](https://en.wikipedia.org/wiki/Lactic_acid_bacteria) and fed water and sand, decomposes the [silicon dioxide](https://en.wikipedia.org/wiki/Silicon_dioxide) found in most sand.
 When left unperturbed, this self-replicating bacterial culture generates spontaneous patterned electrical activity that move like waves across the culture, similar to the electrical activity in developing animal eyes called [retinal waves](https://en.wikipedia.org/wiki/Retinal_waves).
-These waves of electrical activity induce the atoms within raw eSyrup to self-assemble into [hyphae](https://en.wikipedia.org/wiki/Hypha)-like sections, which then mimic the behaviour of a classical electronic circuit.
-Interestingly, eSyrup structures do not seem to be powered by electricity; instead, they seem to convert CO2 into glucose via an unknown method that may be related to or derived from the [Calvin cycle](https://en.wikipedia.org/wiki/Light-independent_reactions)..."**
+These waves of electrical activity induce the atoms within raw eSyrup to self-assemble into [hyphae](https://en.wikipedia.org/wiki/Hypha)-like sections, which can then flexibly mimic the behaviour of a classical [electronic circuit](https://en.wikipedia.org/wiki/Electronic_circuit)."**

+**"The exact nature of this flexibility depends on how the eSyrup has been engineered to grow hyphae, referred to as the eSyrup's "grade".
+In certain grades of eSyrup, the [septum](https://en.wikipedia.org/wiki/Septum) separating the cells of the hyphae are bioengineered to be composed of very small [hexagons](https://www.quora.com/Geometry-Why-do-we-see-hexagons-in-nature-so-often) that are flexibly linked to each other.
+In these "higher" grades of eSyrup, the septum have a very high density of pores to increase the flow rate of [organelles](https://en.wikipedia.org/wiki/Organelle), nutrients, and ions throughout the hyphae.
+The resulting eSyrup product can be independently reconfigured almost indefinitely, and are called "flexible eSyrup" or "flex-eSyrup"; however, these grades of eSyrup require more frequent feeding in order to power their reactivity.
+Cheaper grades of eSyrup grow hyphae with septum composed of larger hexagons and with fewer pores.
+While this structure limits the ability of these grades, called "fixed eSyrup", to reconfigure, these "lower" grades also require less frequent feedings to stay viable.
+While the energy conversion process in eSyrup is not fully known, a growing body of evidence suggests that eSyrup cultures convert CO2 into glucose via an unknown method that may be related to or derived from the [Calvin cycle](https://en.wikipedia.org/wiki/Light-independent_reactions)..."**

 ### Page 1